megvii-research/MOTR/README.md

 *Note:*

 1. All models of MOTR are trained on 8 NVIDIA Tesla V100 GPUs.
+2. The training time is about 2.5 days for 200 epochs;
+3. The inference speed is about 7.5 FPS for resolution 1536x800;
-2. All models of MOTR are trained with ResNet50.
-3. We use the models pre-trained on COCO dataset.
+4. All models of MOTR are trained with ResNet50 with pre-trained weights on COCO dataset.

 ## Installation